yegor256/blog/_posts/2015/sep/2015-09-22-micromanagement.md

 "excessive control or attention to details," as [Merriam-Webster](http://www.merriam-webster.com/dictionary/micromanage) says.

-{% quote A good manager declares what needs to be done, never telling me how I must achieve it %}
+{% quote A good manager declares what needs to be done, never telling me how I must achieve it. %}

 It seems that in order to become a good manager, one should just stop paying attention to details.
 Huh?